VoltDB/voltdb-client-python/examples/README.md

 You will need to have a server running with the appropriate catalog or ddl loaded for these examples to work.

-You will need to copy voltdbclient.py to the examples directory for the examples to run.

 # Hello World

 First, follow the instructions in the VoltDB kit's doc/tutorials/helloworld